Otto-G/education-python/PythonForEverybody/README.md

 -1.0
 ```

-The argument will be evaluated before the funciton is called so the epression
+The argument will be evaluated before the function is called so the expression
 `math.cos(math.pi)` is only evaluated once.
 You can also use variables as
 arguments.
 The name of the variable that is being passed into the function has
 no impact to the variables inside of the function.
 The variable will be
 assigned to whatever parameter the function has defined it to be.
 Outside
-variables do not exist within funcitons (except for `Class` variables).
+variables do not exist within functions (except for `Class` variables).

 ### Fruitful functions and void functions